WomensLaw serves and supports all survivors, no matter their sex or gender.

 Requirement 3: You are in the United States, a U.S. territory, American Samoa, or a port of entry of any of these because of human trafficking.

-In the question called What must I prove to be eligible for a T visa?, we list all of the requirements that you have to meet to be eligible to apply for a T-visa.
+In the question called What must I prove to be eligible for a T visa?, we list all of the requirements that you have to meet to be eligible to apply for a T visa.
 In this section, we explain the third requirement in detail.

-To avoid USCIS denying your case and possibly putting you or your family members into immigration court proceedings, it is safer for you and your family to work with an attorney with experience in T visa cases.
+The requirement to be in the U.S. because of trafficking can be hard to prove without a lawyer’s help, unless you recently escaped the trafficking or were freed from it by law enforcement.
+In general, to avoid USCIS denying your case and possibly putting you or your family members into immigration court proceedings, it is safer for you and your family to work with an attorney with experience in T visa cases.
 See our Finding a Lawyer page for free and paid legal services.

-1 8 C.F.R. § 214.11(g)
+1 8 C.F.R. § 214.207(a)